Building healthier schools

 More about the program

-All students will have access to the school-wide health promotion messages, while Grade 4 students will receive the additional benefit of classroom and PE lessons.
+The program includes materials for school-wide health promotion.
+However, while Grade 4-8 students will receive the additional benefit of classroom and PE lessons.

-The program begins alongside the new school year in August.
+It is recommended that the program begins alongside the new school year in August.
+However, it may be used over any 8-month period.

 By design, the lessons can be used in general education classrooms, physical education, ancillary/specials, or in programs outside of the traditional school day (for example: before and after care).